Hesdy Gerges

-Hesdy Gerges (born February 20, 1984) is a Dutch kickboxer and mixed martial artist, fighting out of the Vos Gym in Amsterdam, Netherlands.
+Hesdy Gerges (born February 20, 1984) is a Dutch kickboxer and mixed martial artist.
 He held the It's Showtime World Heavyweight title between 2010 and 2012.
 Gerges has competed in the K-1, It's Showtime, SUPERKOMBAT and Glory promotions.

-Gerges was convicted and sentenced to 54 months in prison for drug-trafficking, but didn't have to do any jail time on the condition that he wouldn't commit a crime in Belgium over the next five years.
+Gerges was convicted and sentenced to 54 months in prison on November 22, 2014, for a February 2011 drug-trafficking charge, but didn't have to do any jail time on the condition that he wouldn't commit a crime in Belgium over the next five years.

 Biography and career

 Born in Amsterdam, Netherlands, he began training in kickboxing in 2001.
 He joined the Chakuriki Gym and trained under Thom Harinck who has also trained Badr Hari.
 Gerges was a notorious delinquent outside of the ring who, according to Harinck, was even worse than Badr Hari.

 On October 17, 2009, at Ultimate Glory 11: A Decade of Fights in Amsterdam he defeated Ruslan Karaev by unanimous decision.

 On May 29, 2010, at It's Showtime 2010 Amsterdam he won the It's Showtime Heavyweight title after being fouled by Badr Hari.

 On October 2 Gerges was a fan voted fighter to fight at the K-1 Final 16 in Seoul, South Korea.
 He fought four-time and current champion Semmy Schilt.
 Although fighting very well in the 1st and 3rd round against the much favored Schilt Gerges lost by Majority decision.
 Because he was only two points away from a draw and had battered the legs of Schilt like no other fighter had ever managed to do before he was chosen to fight at the finals on December 11, 2010, in a reserve fight against Yusuke Fujimoto.
 This was Fujimoto's retirement match and Gerges won by TKO (3 knockdowns).

-However, in 2011 Gerges was not over impressive in his performances, despite going 2-1 by beating Daniel Ghiță and Chris Knowles.
+However, in 2011 Gerges was not over impressive in his performances, despite going 2–1 by beating Daniel Ghiță and Chris Knowles.
 He lost to Rico Verhoeven by a narrow split decision in a superfight at the SUPERKOMBAT Fight Club.

 On January 28, 2012, he lost to Ghiță in the rematch, by first-round knockout.
 As a result, he lost his Showtime Heavyweight Title.

-He faced Sergei Lascenko at the K-1 World Grand Prix 2012 in Tokyo Final 16 on October 14, 2012.
+He faced Sergei Lascenko at the K-1 World Grand Prix 2012 in Tokyo final 16 on October 14, 2012.
 He was able to block the majority of Lascenko's punches while battering the Ukrainian with low kicks, and took the unanimous decision victory.

 He faced Carter Williams in a non-tournament bout at the SUPERKOMBAT World Grand Prix 2012 Final in Bucharest, Romania on December 22, 2012, and won by a third-round knockout.